All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 for back pain works through the strongest modifiable risk factor for chronic low back pain: body weight.
 GLP-1 receptor agonists produce 6% to 22.5% weight[2] loss depending on the specific medication, reducing the mechanical forces on the lumbar spine by hundreds of pounds of compressive load.
 They also reduce systemic inflammation by 25% to 42%, targeting the chemical mediators that sensitize spinal pain receptors and accelerate disc degeneration.

-Understanding Back Pain as a Weight-Sensitive Condition
+How Back Pain as a Weight-Sensitive Condition

 Back pain is the number one cause of disability globally, affecting an estimated 619 million people .
 While the causes are diverse (disc herniation, spinal stenosis, facet arthropathy, muscle strain, osteoarthritis), excess body weight amplifies virtually every form of back pain.

 The relationship is dose-dependent and bidirectional.
 Excess weight causes back pain by increasing spinal loads and driving inflammation.
 Back pain causes weight gain by limiting physical activity and promoting sedentary behavior.
-This creates a cycle that is extremely difficult to break with exercise alone, since the pain prevents the very activity needed to lose weight .
+This creates a cycle that's extremely difficult to break with exercise alone, since the pain prevents the very activity needed to lose weight .

 GLP-1 medications break this cycle by producing weight loss through appetite reduction rather than exercise.
-A patient who cannot exercise due to back pain can still lose substantial weight on semaglutide or tirzepatide, because these medications work by reducing hunger and food intake rather than by burning calories through movement.
+A patient who can't exercise due to back pain can still lose substantial weight on semaglutide or tirzepatide, because these medications work by reducing hunger and food intake rather than by burning calories through movement.

 What the Research Shows